infinum/ios-handbook/Project flow/Custom xcconfigs.md

 ### Step 1—targets

-- add a new target
+- Add a new target
 	- __CMD + D__

 ![](/img/xcconfig_tutorial/step_1.png)

-- new target added
+- New target added

 ![](/img/xcconfig_tutorial/step_1_1.png)

 ### Step 2—add new build configurations

-- select _project_
+- Select _project_
 - _Info tab_
 - _Configurations_
-- always duplicate an existing one (choose between __debug__ and __release__)
+- Always duplicate an existing one (choose between __debug__ and __release__).
-	- use case: we are currently using our enterprise account for develop, but the client wants to use their account for release to the Store
+	- Use case: we are currently using our enterprise account for develop, but the client wants to use their account for release to the Store.
-	- so basically, we would have to change certificates, provisioning profiles, and bundle identifiers before each submission.
+	- Basically, we would have to change certificates, provisioning profiles, and bundle identifiers before each submission.
 This is both cumbersome and error-prone!
-	- that is why we will create copies of both __debug__ and __release__ build configurations
+	- That is why we will create copies of both __debug__ and __release__ build configurations.

 ![](/img/xcconfig_tutorial/step_2.png)